top of page

 The noun 'depredation' has its etymology rooted in Latin.
 It is derived from the Latin word 'depraedatio,' which combines 'de,' meaning 'down from' or 'completely,' and 'praedari,' meaning 'to plunder' or 'to prey upon.'
 In Latin, 'depraedatio' referred to the act of plundering or pillaging.
 'Depredation' entered the English language in the 17th century and is used to describe the act of plundering, pillaging, or causing damage through predatory actions.
 Its etymology underscores the idea of taking away or despoiling, as implied by its Latin origins in 'depraedatio,' emphasizing the destructive and predatory nature of such actions or behaviors.

-Quiz: Find the meaning of the noun depredation:
+Find the correct meaning of the noun depredation:

 Try Again!